GlorytoAlmightyGod/CwritesC/README.md

 Reality is the ultimate context. context is just a collection of variables...
     1. perception of vital IF-THEN relationships,
-    2. proper function calling,
+    2. proper variable(property perception) declaration,
-    3. proper variable declaration,
+    3. proper function calling,
     4. usage of NOT.
 can take the self a loooong way...